adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 ## How is the aeon dispersed?

 Following phase two of the æternity backing campaign, 82% of the total aeon that has been created will be distributed to all investors.
 17% has been reserved for the founding team, the founding company, and the foundation.
-1% of the AE available will be allocated to people who have BTC and ETH addresses.
+1% of the aeon available will be allocated to people who have BTC and ETH addresses.
 This will encourage the use of aeon tokens and the æternity network.

 90% of the aeon reserved for the founding team, company, and foundation will be released over time in order to discourage team members from leaving the project.